Residential Property Bridging Finance

 • Liquidity/confidence in the UK property market at that time

-• Properties condition i.e. does it have a working kitchen and bathroom
+• Properties condition, i.e. does it have a working kitchen and bathroom

-• Is the property structurally sound, is it derelict, semi-derelict, Japanese knotweed or non-standard construction has it got dry rot, wet rot, or wall tie problems
+• Has it got dry rot, wet rot, or wall tie problems

-• If the property is a freehold or leasehold, and if it’s a leasehold how long is the lease
+• If the property is a freehold or leasehold, and if it’s a leasehold, how long is the lease

 • Is the property a conventional house or flat or is it an HMO